mufeez-amjad/avail/README.md

 ```

 ## Contributing
-We welcome contributions to avail!
-Please follow our contributing guidelines before opening a pull request.
+Feel free to open a PR!

 ## License
 avail is licensed under the [MIT License](./LICENSE.md).